 Naming Army Installations

-The current version of AR 1-33 became effective on 30 June 2006.
-It redefines and expands the categories of individuals to be memorialized, and lists appropriate memorialization programs for each category.
-The criteria for memorialization are expanded and clearly defined, and the number of individuals with approval authority for memorializations is increased.
+The current AR 1-33 became effective on 30 June 2006, and redefined and expanded the categories of individuals to be memorialized, and listed appropriate memorialization programs for each category.
 The naming of installations is now the responsibility of the Assistant Secretary of Army (Manpower and Reserve Affairs).
 The Director of the Installation Management Agency is responsible for the naming of streets, buildings, and facilities on all military installations except medical installations, where the Commander of the U.S. Army Medical Command has the approval authority, and on the United States Military Academy, where the Superintendent of the United States Military Academy has the approval authority.